Frequently Asked Questions

 • What sequencing platform do you recommend?

-• Custom sequencing and index primers are provided with the Processing Kit
+• Custom sequencing and index primers are provided with the Library Preparation Reagents

 • How many reads are required for each HIVE?